Getting Started: Keyword to Web Search

 To get started with these guides, open Alfred's preferences to the Workflows preferences.

-With no workflow selected in the sidebar, you'll see a block of options in the centre of the canvas; Choose the third item for the "Getting Started Guide".
+With no workflow selected in the sidebar, you'll see a block of options in the centre of the canvas; Choose the "Getting Started Guide".

 Give your workflow a name and click "Create Workflow".